 21 Jul How to get posted inbound mail to remote workers faster

-But why does the humble letter cause so much pain for organisations?
-Yes, I’m talking about post.
-Or to be specific, inbound and outbound mail.
-The numerous letters and parcels delivered and collected daily from offices up and down the country.
+Why does the humble letter cause so much difficulty for organisations?
+Yes, the simple effect of numerous letters and parcels delivered and collected daily from offices up and down the country can cause real challenges for business.

 Why is physical inbound and outbound mail such an issue?

-With a remote workforce, physical inbound mail arriving in offices is a significant issue.
-For a relatively short period, most organisations can create a temporary workaround.
+With a remote workforce, physical inbound mail arriving in offices is still a significant issue for many.
+For a short, intermittent period, most organisations can create a temporary workaround.
 Either forwarding important mail or manually scanning and emailing documents to their intended recipients.
-But that’s not realistically sustainable.
+But that’s not sustainable long term.
 And for outbound mail leaving the organisation there’s a similar challenge.
-How are you able to remotely print and send important documents?
+How are you able to remotely print and send important documents such as new contracts or agreements?

 Which businesses are most affected?